oras-project/oras/docs/proposals/error-handling-guideline.md

 Error: /home/user/hello.txt: no such file or directory
 ```

-#### Example 12: failed to authenticate with registry using an error credential from credential store
+#### Example 12: Failed to authenticate with registry using an error credential from credential store

 Current behavior and output: